yiruiwang091/Projects/README.md

 ## User Stories
 - As a user, I want to be able to keep a new expense.
+- As a user, I want to be able to keep many expenses.
 - As a user, I want to be able to modify an existed expense.
 - As a user, I want to be able to delete an existed expense.
 - As a user, I want to be able to choose currencies freely.